royaurelien/sonik/README.md

 - Binary index for fast comparison
 - Multi-device support with a simple YAML config
 - Progress bars and detailed statistics
+- User notifications for both CLI and daemon modes

 ## Installation